 At Proofpoint, we’ve created highly effective training solutions utilising our Continuous Training Methodology based on Learning Science Principles that engage the learner and change behaviour.

-Carnegie Mellon University’s research determined how we employ Learning Science Principles was proven effective.
+Carnegie Mellon University’s research determined that how we employ Learning Science Principles was proven effective.

 5 Principles of a Positive Anti-Phishing Behaviour Management Programme